manticoresoftware/docker/README.md

 The image comes with libraries for easy indexing data from MySQL, PostgreSQL XML and CSV files.

-# How to run this image
+# How to run Manticore Search Docker image

 ## Quick usage